 But this is the third time Animals Australia investigators have found sheep in this market.
-14 months ago we lodged our first complaint with the Department of Agriculture.
+In 2012 we lodged our first complaint with the Department of Agriculture.
 As a result they imposed additional conditions on the export licences of the three exporters who sent Australian animals into Kuwait.

 This footage was taken at Al Rai market in August 2012, and sparked Animals Australia's first complaint to the Department of Agriculture:

-Despite the additional conditions placed on the exporter, when our investigators returned in February this year, Australian sheep were STILL being offered for sale from this marketplace.
-A second complaint supported by extensive evidence was lodged and this investigation is still ongoing - nine months later.
+Despite the additional conditions placed on the exporter, when our investigators returned in February 2013, Australian sheep were STILL being offered for sale from this marketplace.
+A second complaint supported by extensive evidence was lodged and this investigation was still ongoing - nine months later.

-Again, in October this year, Australian sheep were still there.
+Again, in October 2013, Australian sheep were still there.
 This time on the eve of the Festival of Sacrifice - the peak time of animal cruelty and suffering in the region.